dncnmcdougall/ModelReducer/doc/api.md

 # *ModelVersioning*: A class used in validating to allow different versions of an object.
 * should add a version to the model if none exists, but otherwise leave the model as is.
 * should set the version to the last version number
-* lastVersionNumber: gets the larges version in this versioning.
+* lastVersionNumber: gets the largest version in this versioning.
 * should throw if used after finalisation.
 * should should throw if a version is not an integer
 * should handle updates from different base versions
 ## *add*: specifies a property to add for a version
 * should add the properties named
 * should add the property with the given value
-* should fail to add the propery if it already exists.
+* should fail to add the property if it already exists.
 ## *rename*: specifies a rename for a version
 * should rename the properties
 * should chain renames
 * should fail rename if the property does not exists
 * should fail rename if the property does not exists
 * should fail rename if the new name already exists.
-## *remove*: specifies a poperty to remove at a version
+## *remove*: specifies a property to remove at a version
 * should rename the properties
 * should be able to remove properties added
 * should fail renames if the property does not exists